seniorglez/UdachnyMC/README.md

 A java application which provides a API REST to execute commands on a minecraft server.

+DISCLAIMER: The front is an MVP that is not safe or pretty and will probably have a few functional bugs.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.